 This team had one goal after last season’s disappointing regional final loss to Brighton in sudden death overtime.
 They have been driven to winning a state championship.
 They felt that they had a good chance last year, but circumstances didn’t let that goal play out.
 These girls watched Brighton celebrate a regional championship last year and they were determined that it would be different this season.

 This group of juniors and seniors were the inaugural middle school team that played together in Hartland five years ago.
 The chemistry between these girls is uncanny.
 They know where each other is on the field without being able to actually see one another.
 They “feel” their way to winning.
 Most of the girls that started this middle school program together have continued to play together through high school.

 Hartland will take on Birmingham United on Saturday at 2pm at Rockford high school for the STATE CHAMPIONSHIP.
 The girls have worked hard and they will be determined to bring the title home.
 Twelve seniors are on this team and they all want to leave a lasting footprint on our community that will inspire other girls to take up the sport.
 If you have some free time on Saturday, take a drive to Rockford and support these girls.
 They have been special and they deserve to be treated special for all they have accomplished so far.
 The girls will be focused and driven to bring a title home for our community.
 One last game for all the marbles.

 Go Lady Laxers!

 By Tatum Ryan

-The Hartland ladies lacrosse team is on their way to the State finals, a goal set by the team at the beginning of their season.
+The Hartland team is on their way to the State finals, a goal set by the team at the beginning of their season.

-The regional champions won their first title by beating Clarkston 13-11 on June 2.
+The r won their first title by beating Clarkston 13-11 on June 2.
 On the road to their successful season, the team also beat rival Brighton for the first time in history- twice.